Start a Charter School

 Texas Education Code, Section 12.001.

 This mission continues today with some of the very best charter schools in the nation currently operating in Texas.
 It is because of courageous people like you that the charter movement continues to grow and prosper making a difference in the lives of so many children in Texas.
 Your ambitious voyage to start an open enrollment charter school begins with the charter application.
 The Texas Charter Schools Association (TCSA) is here to help you.

 The Texas Charter Schools Association (TCSA) is a nonprofit statewide membership organization representing effective currently operating charter schools of all types.
 It is important to not confuse TCSA with the Texas Education Agency (TEA) the governmental agency responsible for facilitating the charter application process.

-Currently there is a cap (215) on the number of 501(c)(3) non-profit organizations in Texas that can operate open-enrollment charter schools.
+Currently there is a cap (225; increasing to 305 by 2019) on the number of 501(c)(3) non-profit organizations in Texas that can operate open-enrollment charter schools.
 It is for this reason that applying for an open enrollment charter school is a highly competitive process.
-The State Board of Education (SBOE), which is charged with the authorization of open enrollment charter schools, typically announces any decision to open an application process during its September meeting, although it might be earlier.
-It is important to know that there is no guarantee that the SBOE will open a charter school application round every year.
+The Commissioner of Education is charged with the authorization of open enrollment charter schools, and receives input from the State Board of Education (SBOE) in that process.
+The SBOE has veto power on all proposals for award made by the Commissioner.
+It is important to know that there is no guarantee that the TEA will open a charter school application round every year.